CanCam

 CanCam (キャンキャン, Kyankyan) is a Japanese monthly fashion magazine published by Shogakukan.
 Its name supposedly derives from "I Can Campus", because girls who read it are expected to become "campus leaders".
 The magazine was created for fashion-conscious consumers, and offers information on fashion, makeup, bags, accessories, and related topics.
 The magazine is targeted as a mote-kei (モテ系) fashion resource to novice office ladies as well as university students.
 The magazine has its headquarters in Tokyo.

 History

+CanCam was first published in November of 1981 and has since grown to a circulation of more than 700,000 making it one of the single most popular magazines amid all 20-30 year old women.
+The magazine is about 600 pages each month and focuses on various models showcasing hundreds of new designs and outfits.
 In 2005 the Chinese version of CanCam was started.
 In March 2007 Shogakukan launched the sister magazine, AneCan, which is targeted at women in their mid- to late twenties.
 Model Moe Oshikiri left CanCam to become a regular for the magazine.
 In August 2008, it was announced that another of the magazine's popular models, Yuri Ebihara, would be "graduating" from the magazine and moving on to AneCan.
 Ebihara's last appearance in CanCam was the December 2008 issue.
 Oshikiri and Ebihara were previously part of the well-known CanCam trio with Yu Yamada.